 "The doctor really discounted what I was saying," Corrado says.

-David S. Geller, M.D., F.A.A.P., a pediatrician in Bedford, Massachusetts, and a clinical instructor in pediatrics at Harvard Medical School, says first-time parents may feel like they're badgering their pediatrician, notes Geller, but they shouldn't.
+David S. Geller, a pediatrician in Bedford, Massachusetts, says first-time parents may feel like they're badgering their pediatrician, notes Geller, but they shouldn't.

 "There's no such thing as a stupid question, he says.
 "If you feel like you can't really talk to the doctor, it's a useless relationship."